Sieep-Coding/sieep-coding.github.io/src/pages/posts/remembering-and-discussing-pravda-vodka-bar.md

 ---

 ## Final Thoughts
-Despite my more philosophical thoughts on the bar, I think in Canada it is fine.
+Despite my more philosophical thoughts on the bar, I think in cosmopolitan Toronto it is fine and was not crossing into anything immoral.
+A bar is just a bar at the end of the day.
 I enjoyed my time in here and was sad to see it close.

+> To me, the danger isn't necessarily in the existence of one bar.
+It’s in the cumulative effect of a culture that prioritizes novelty over literacy.

 Do you believe these spaces honor history?
 Or do they strip away the truth for the sake of an atmosphere and profit?